can help families build strength, stability, and independence.

 Yes!
 Students 16 and older can who need service hours for school can volunteer in our ReStore.
 Any member of our ReStore team can sign off on your documentation for school.

 can I leave early or arrive late?

 To assist our staff in scheduling and covering the ReStore, we ask that, when possible, you stay for the entirety of your volunteer shift.
 However, we understand that sometimes our schedules won't always match up.
-Please let the Volunteer/Engagement Coordinator know before your shift if you need to alter the hours of your scheduled shift.
+Please let the Volunteer Coordinator know before your shift if you need to alter your hours.

 what do I need to bring with me?